anseki/plain-draggable/README.md

 draggable = new PlainDraggable(element);
 ```

-Now, the `element` can be moved by mouse-dragging operation.
+Now, the `element` can be moved by mouse-dragging (or touch interfaces) operation.
 The `element` might be a `<div>`, `<span>`, `<circle>` or something.

 By default, the moving is restricted to inside of the `element`'s parent element.